Highlights of the Program

 Hytra

-• Exploring current and emerging approaches for transporting liquid hydrogen across diverse applications and markets
+• Examining current and emerging approaches for transporting liquid hydrogen across diverse applications and markets

-• Identifying logistical bottlenecks and infrastructure gaps affecting large-scale liquid hydrogen distribution networks
+• Logistical bottlenecks and infrastructure gaps affecting large-scale liquid hydrogen distribution networks

 • Drawing lessons from global case studies to improve integration with port facilities and pipeline systems